Path-dependent Hamilton-Jacobi equations with super-quadratic growth in the gradient and the vanishing viscosity method: Main results

 \section{Main results}

-\begin{theorem} Assume (H1) and (H2).
+\begin{theorem} Assume (H1) {with $\phi(r)=\abs{r}^p$ for some $p>1$} and (H2).
 Let $h$ be continuous and bounded.
 Then $(v_n)$ converges to $v_0$ uniformly on compacta and $v_0$ is continuous.
 Moreover, $v_0$ is the unique l.s.c.~minimax solution of \eqref{E:TVP0} that is bounded from below.
 If, in addition, $\ell$ is continuous and finite-valued, then we have the following:

 (i) For each $n\in\N$, the function $v_n$ is the unique bounded maximal Dini subsolution of \eqref{E:TVPn}

 (ii) The function $v_0$ is the unique bounded maximal Dini subsolution of \eqref{E:TVP0}. \end{theorem}